The five EPA capture configurations, pre- vs post-baghouse placement, and why acid and dust pull the wheel spec in opposite directions.

 Jitamitra Electro Engineering · Fan-engineering notes, written for the engineer.

 Sources & basis.
-Grounded in Jitamitra's internal EAF fume application note (referencing US EPA AP-42 Section 12.5: the five named capture configurations and the >99.9% controlled-emission reduction figure) and its hardfacing / wear-protection selection guide (chromium-carbide FCAW at 55–60 HRC, the ASTM G65 ranking method, and the 304/316 stainless hardness of ~124–147 HBW).
-The acidic-fume failure is a real, anonymised field case in which a chemical-fume customer's backward-curved impeller was corroded through by highly concentrated acidic fume and replaced.
-Customer names, job numbers and internal codes removed; figures cited as served-range and standards named as test methods, not certifications.
+Emission-capture guidance draws on US EPA AP-42 Section 12.5 — the five named capture configurations and the >99.9% controlled-emission reduction figure.
+Wear-protection selection uses chromium-carbide FCAW at 55–60 HRC, the ASTM G65 ranking method, and the 304/316 stainless hardness of ~124–147 HBW.
+The acidic-fume failure is a real, anonymised field case in which a chemical-fume customer's backward-curved impeller was corroded through by highly concentrated acidic fume and replaced; customer and job details withheld for confidentiality.
+Figures are cited as served-range, and the standards named are test methods, not certifications.

 Flow, static, gas temperature, application — or attach a spec, GA drawing or a multi-fan schedule.
 Engineer to engineer.